tlab-wide/avvv_etsi/docs/design/analyser_design/index.md

 ## Analyser Input

-The Analyser module's input consists of two types of data for each RSU or OBU; a PCAP file having captured the sent or received packets, and a ROS2 bag file including each unit's local messages exchanged between local ROS2 nodes.
+The Analyser module's input consists of two types of data for each RSU or OBU; a PCAP file having captured the sent or received packets, and a ROS2 Bag file including each unit's local messages exchanged between local ROS2 nodes.

 ### PCAP Files